Project 4: A Scheme Interpreter

 python3 ok -q 21

-.
+Note: We used let while defining analyze.
 What if we want to run

-to itself to compile itself into an equivalent program that does
+analyze to itself to compile itself into an equivalent program that does

-not use let
+not use let:

 ;; The analyze procedure